30 September 2022

 Customer reference programmes will soon reach their 30th anniversary: join us in time for the celebrations

-Call them what you will, customer reference and advocacy activities continue to be worth their weight in gold.
-Sure, now and then they’ve adopted new coats.
-Today, not only found in traditional PDF garb they also sport video, podcast, infographic, blog, PPT and social media jackets.
-Nevertheless, high quality content remains the principal intent.
+Call them what you will, customer references continue to be worth their weight in gold.
+Sure, they’ve adopted new coats.
+Today, not only found in traditional PDF garb they also sport video, podcast, blog, PPT and social media jackets.
+But high-quality content remains the principal intent.

-Having started the fashion in 1995, our company’s now coming up to 30-years’ experience in the game.
+Having started the fashion in the 1990s, our company’s now coming up to 30-years’ experience in the game.
 So, what’s changed in that time?
-Well, for a start, digital transformation came along.
-That made stories more interesting.
-With people at last having started measuring things, case studies containing quantified data became arbiters of choice; and absence of quantifiable evidence the reason behind failed bids.
+Well, for a start, digital transformation, which made stories more interesting.
+With people having started measuring things, case studies with quantified data became crucial.
+Absence of such evidence the commonest reason behind failed bids.

-At around the same time, CXOs emerged as the power behind the throne.
-Corporate reputation, online commerce, compliance, cybersecurity, and cloud all took seats at the table.
-Globalisation and public cloud hyperscalers joined as complex supply chains extended and networks became more powerful … and more expensive.
-Today, internet architectures are gradually elbowing out costly legacy technologies like MPLS, while relaxed regulatory environments are opening doors to lower international call charges over SD-WANs.
+At around the same time, all-powerful CXOs emerged.
+Corporate reputation, compliance, cybersecurity, and cloud took seats at the table.
+Public cloud hyperscalers joined as complex global supply chains extended and networks became the missing link.
+Today, SD-WANs are elbowing out costly legacies like MPLS, while relaxed regulatory environments are seeing lower call charges.

-Against that background, the arrival of the CXO marked a customer advocacy shift.
-Suddenly top-level agenda setters wanted a voice.
-Getting an IT manager or software geek to bat on your side no longer counted.
-Many we know have not yet caught on to that.
+Meanwhile, better marketing signalled a customer advocacy shift.
+Suddenly top-level agenda setters had to have a voice.
+Getting an IT manager to bat on your side no longer counted.

-Then, of course, COVID-19 came along and moved the needle once more.
-Not all bad news because marketing people have always been able to work from home.
-Paradoxically, we saw an initial increase in text-based customer reference activity as everybody suddenly got the time to talk.
-Having said that, video case studies dropped off for social distancing reasons and are only now beginning to pick up again.
+Then, of course, hybrid working came along.
+Although marketing people have always been able to work from home, we saw an increase in text-based activity as everybody got the time to talk.
+Yet video case studies are picking up again as people are happy to meet more often.

-The sting in the coronavirus tail is we’re starting to see marketing budget restrictions in some places as reduced business levels feed through.
+The sting in the tail is we’re see ing marketing budget restrictions as reduced economic activity feeds through.
 The obvious answer is to focus on quality – of customer and solution – rather than quantity.
 As we often ask prospective customers, “Do you really need hundreds of case studies when many will be viewed only once and lots of them are pretty similar?”

 Try doing it our way

-Compensation: Following the guidelines below, the annual external budget you’ll be facing will assuredly be lower than you might be expecting.
+- Compensation – Following the guidelines below, the annual external budget you’ll be facing will certainly be lower than you might be expecting.

-Evaluation: As we’ve said, you really don’t need that many case studies.
-Say you’ve got three main product sets and five target industry sectors.
-Aim for two brilliant stories in each cell of the matrix and you’re looking at 30 in total.
-If you’re present worldwide you may want to replicate that in all global regions, but if the brands are strong household names that may not be necessary.
+- Evaluation – As we’ve said, you really don’t need that many case studies.
+Aim for two brilliant stories in each cell of your industry matrix.
+You may want to replicate that in all global regions, but if the brands are strong household names that may not be necessary.

-Segmentation: Use a three-dimensional scorecard – a matrix mapping sector, solution, and geography.
-This deceptively simple tool highlights areas where your library is lacking, your sales teams may be slacking, or your coverage isn’t complete.
-Scorecards graphically show to marketing and sales teams where more focus is needed.
-Higher sales from more convincing bids will follow.
+- Segmentation – Use a three-dimensional scorecard mapping sector, solution, and geography.
+This deceptively simple tool highlights areas where your library is lacking, or your coverage isn’t complete.

-Incentivisation: Much-debated, this topic was well covered in one of our recent blogs.
-It offers a powerful way of using the salesforce frontline to advance strategic customer reference programme marketing objectives.
+- Incentivisation – Much-debated, this offers a powerful way of using the salesforce frontline to advance a strategic customer reference programme.

-We’ve outlined above the basic tools taken to run a cost-effective digital customer reference programme.
-Bells and whistles can be added later.
+We’ve outlined above the basic tools for a cost-effective digital customer reference programme.
 However, our bet is you’ll find all you need among our peerless group of marketing specialists, where graduate recruits with strong digital roots complement seasoned client-side professionals.

 Finally, we trade on three USPs: